 A dirty filter, or actually, a filter that is TOO efficient.
 (Just humor us for a moment here!)

 Your filter becomes thicker when it’s dirty, which restricts air flow.
 That means it will be unevenly distributed throughout your home.
-Everything from dust mites, to pollen, to bacteria, to pet dander can be clogging up your filter.
+Everything from dust mites, to pollen, to bacteria, to pet dander can clog up your filter.

 So that’s a dirty filter, but what do we mean by a filter that is TOO efficient?